Harmenlv/LieFold-AI/README.md

 Please note that this notebook preserves the original debugging process and execution outputs in order to maximize the transparency and reproducibility of the reported results.
 Some comments are written in Chinese and may be translated into your native language if needed.
 The explanations of the core methodological steps are provided in English, and the Chinese comments do not affect the understanding of the main framework.

+This stage focuses on establishing the mathematical and geometric foundation of the entire LieFold-AI framework.
+Instead of treating protein structures as static coordinate collections, we model protein folding and mutation dynamics as continuous geometric evolution processes defined on time-varying manifolds and Lie algebraic structures.

+Specifically, this work introduces a dynamic Lie-algebra-driven representation framework for protein conformational evolution, where local residue interactions, structural perturbations, and mutation-induced deformations are interpreted as geometric transformations within a continuous manifold space.
+By integrating Lie group symmetry, algebraic deformation theory, spectral geometry, and topological structural analysis, the framework attempts to capture hidden geometric regularities underlying pathogenic mutation behavior.

+The theoretical framework further constructs a bridge between protein folding dynamics and geometric defect propagation.
+In this perspective, pathogenic mutations are not viewed merely as isolated sequence substitutions, but as local geometric defects capable of propagating through manifold deformation pathways and altering the global stability of the folding system.
+This provides a new geometric interpretation of mutation pathogenicity from the viewpoint of structural dynamics and algebraic evolution.

+To support this formulation, the framework combines:
+- Time-varying Lie algebra representations for dynamic structural evolution;
+- Manifold geometric embedding of protein conformational trajectories;
+- Spectral-topological descriptors for defect characterization;
+- Algebraic deformation mechanisms for modeling mutation-induced structural perturbations;
+- Dynamic geometric feature extraction for pathogenicity-related pattern discovery.

+The notebook `LieFold-AI.ipynb` contains the original implementation, intermediate debugging procedures, experimental outputs, and visualization processes used during the development of this theoretical framework.
+The preservation of intermediate execution results is intended to maximize methodological transparency, reproducibility, and verifiability of the proposed geometric modeling pipeline.

 ### Related Preprint

 **LieFold-AI: A Geometric Lie Algebra Framework for Protein Pathogenic Mutation Prediction**